Blog Post

 Matt Boaman - Vice President, Marketing Channels

 Matt’s digital expertise and results-oriented approach has helped advance clients' digital program performance.
-In his new role as vice president of marketing channels, he leads the digital, public relations and media teams.
+In his role as vice president of marketing channels, he leads the digital, public relations and media teams.